rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2026-05.md

 The team discussed whether [TUF](https://theupdateframework.io/) is the right solution for the crates.io index.
 TUF was originally designed for offline signing, but the crates.io index changes very frequently and will need to be signed every minute.

-The main concern was that following the TUF spec to the letter would be infeasible due to resulting in too many HTTP requests.
+The main concern was that following the TUF spec to the letter would be infeasible because it would result in too many HTTP requests.
 The standard seems to be moving in the right direction to solve this (they're listening to our input), but we don't want to be blocked on that.

 There are options the team could consider, but they'd make crates.io incompatible with other TUF clients.

-Walter said that we don't necessarily need to support other clients for the crates.io use case, and that the changes we'd need to do to [rust-tuf](https://github.com/theupdateframework/rust-tuf) aren't substantial enough for this to be a problem.
+Walter said that we don't necessarily need to support other clients for the crates.io use case, and that the changes we'd need to make to [rust-tuf](https://github.com/theupdateframework/rust-tuf) are not substantial enough for this to be a problem.

 Rustup doesn't have the same constraints, so we'll be following the spec there.